 What about garage sales?
 Garage sales are a bit harder to find coins but they're often overlooked.
 You can find coins there but more often it's people selling the junk out of their garage and not liquidating their entire Estate.
 I waste more time at garage sales than I do at Estate Sales.
 So consider this carefully when you make your plans.

 The one new method of coin hunting that I want to try is metal detecting.
 I was always fascinated by people metal detecting at the beach and find jewelry and other stuff.
 Nowadays people are using metal detectors at old farms and other areas to find old coins.

 I plan on getting a metal detector soon and poking around old revolutionary war areas.
-In my neck of the woods, there was a lot of Colonial Era buildings, properties, and road networks.
-There’s bound to be stuff hidden in the ground just a mere inches.
-Even if I don’t find stuff I’ll just be that metal detecting guy at the beach next year!
+In my neck of the woods, there were a lot of Colonial Era buildings, properties, and road networks.
+There's bound to be stuff hidden in the ground just a mere inches.
+Even if I don't find stuff I'll just be that metal detecting guy at the beach next year!

-As always, don’t break the law or do anything stupid.
-Just remember that you can start today with your pocket change and find treasure hidden in plain sight.
-That’s the beauty of coin hunting, you never know what you’ll find!
+As always, don't break the law or do anything stupid.
+Just remember that you can start today with your pocket change and find a treasure hidden in plain sight.
+That's the beauty of coin hunting, you never know what you'll find!